RAbraham/mercylog/docs/journey.rst

 2020:
 ^^^^
+* VMWare DDLog
 * Wrote a DataScript Wrapper in Brython :).
 That was some work but it was fun and it worked!
 The blog article took a month or so to write. lol
-* PyDatalog
-* Bud
-* VMWare DDLog
+* Downloaded and played with Bud from the Dedalus team.
+Since it was in Ruby, I thought I could just translate the code to Python along with the tests and then make the tests pass.
+But the code was too complex.
+I despaired.
+Then Greg Resenblatt mentioned that it wasn't difficult to build Dedalus over standard Datalog.
+I then decided to first build the standard datalog version in Python.

+* Read and played with PyDatalog.
+Considered building Dedalus over pyDatalog.
+However, it hasn't been maintained for years and the author said he may have introduced bugs with his last significant modification.
+I went to a version below that and tried out a simple piece of code and it did not work.
+At that point, I just decided to write my own.
+I have to understand the internals of Datalog
 * Tried to port over an excellent example of a toy Datalog in Haskell.
 Spent a few days debugging why it wasn't working and got confused in the recursive calls.
 I got frustrated and decided to build my own from scratch :).
 It came out so well(.. to me).